ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 </span>

 **Tip**:
-- The name of your dedicated `namespace` in the IKS cluster can be found in the email you received from IBM Technology Zone.
+- The name of your dedicated `namespace` in the IKS cluster can be found in the email you received from TechZone.

 ## Upload your own models to the COS bucket
-The KServe ModelMesh Serving instance in TechZone comes with a dedicated COS bucket, where you can store your own models and service them through the KServe ModelMesh Serving instance.
+The KServe ModelMesh Serving instance in TechZone comes with a dedicated COS bucket, where you can store your own models and serve them through the KServe ModelMesh Serving instance.
 Several CLI tools can be used to upload your models to the COS bucket.
 We'll use the Minio Client here as an example.

 ### Find the HMAC credential for the COS bucket
-You'll need the [HMAC credential](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) stored in a Kubernetes `secret` object named `storage-config` to access the bucket.
+You'll need the [HMAC credential](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) stored in a Kubernetes `secret` object named `storage-config` to access the COS bucket.
 Here's how you can retrieve it.

 <span style="font-size:x-small">